google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/index.md

 *Transaction details*

-Currency identifiers used in the `details` are specified in the [Currency Codes - ISO 4217](http://www.iso.org/iso/home/standards/currency_codes.htm) documentation.
+`pending` is commonly used to show items such as shipping or tax amounts that depend upon selection of shipping address or shipping option.
+Chrome indicates pending fields in the UI for the payment request.

 Repeated or calculated values used in the `details` can be specified either as string literals or as individual string variables.